Amiga power supply guide V1.13

 Perhaps you would like a smaller alternative to an ATX power supply, well there are a number of alternatives.

-Fellow Amiga user, Chris Edwards emailed me to say that he has succesfully used a Meanwell P50A13D-R1B
+Fellow Amiga user, Chris Edwards emailed me to say that he has successfully used a Meanwell P50A13D-R1B

 power supply.
 It has the following specifications: